 There is also an operating system - Commodore OS - which is a community-driven Linux distribution.

-In addition to the 64, Commodore have another model called the VIC-Slim which is a modern looking all-in-one computer housed in a keyboard style casing.
-They also have a line of "Amiga" models, modern looking computers styled in the spirit of the original Amiga models.
+In addition to the 64, Commodore has another model called the VIC-Slim which is a modern looking all-in-one computer housed in a keyboard style casing.
+They also have a line of "Amiga" models, modern-looking computers styled in the spirit of the original Amiga models.

 The company building these computers is Florida, USA-based Commodore USA, LLC.
 Their website is www.commodoreusa.net